Teaching Inference Skills Can Be Fun

 Teaching students about how to make inferences can be challenging.
 Unlike most of the concrete learning that they encounter, this is an abstract notion.
 However, most students love the idea of finding or uncovering a hidden message.

-If you would prefer to use a 60 page workbook, with images, activities and games, come learn more about my product, Making Inferences: The Fun and Easy Way.
+If you would prefer to use a 60-page workbook with images, activities, and games, come learn more about my product, Making Inferences: The Fun and Easy Way.
 You can even download a freebie sampling of the activities!

 Happy kids reading

-Cheers, Dr. Erica Warren
+Cheers, Erica

 Share this post